lggg123/reactNatigram/README.md

 - Learn more about [Universal React](https://docs.expo.dev/).
 - See what API and components are [available in the React runtimes](https://docs.expo.dev/versions/latest/).
 - Find out more about developing apps and websites: [Guides](https://docs.expo.dev/guides/).

+Now if you head to the branch `header-complete` you will see the complete header with logos as well.

+Here we are completing the stories component to be able to see everyones stories on your reactNatigram an instagram clone project done in react native `stories-component`